Orthopedic Technician Salary

 Popular Skills for Orthopedic Technician

-Orthopedic Technicians generally report applying a varied skill set to their work.
+Orthopedic Technicians seem to require a number of specific skills.
 Most notably, skills in Wound Care, Casting, Bracing, and Orthopedics are correlated to pay that is above average.
-Skills that seem to negatively impact pay include splinting.
-Most people familiar with Casting also know Bracing.
+Skills that pay less than market rate include splinting.
+Those proficient in Casting are, more often than not, also skilled in Bracing.

 Pay by Experience Level for Orthopedic Technician